dami82/mutSignatures/README.md

 - Damiano Fantini, Vania Vidimar, Yanni Yu, Salvatore Condello, Joshua J Meeks
 - The package was developed at Northwestern University, Chicago, IL (Department of Urology, 2017-2020)
+- The package is still maintained by Damiano Fantini in his free time (Damiano has left academia).
+Therefore, please be patient when asking for help of submitting new issues!
+Thanks.